6 Myths About Using Credit Cards for the Sign-Up Bonuses

 The common points for and against are:

-- It’s a waste of time and damages your credit score: On the one hand, some folks tend to think that the time you spend signing up for and canceling credit cards is hardly worth the effort.
+- It’s a waste of time and damages your credit score: On the one hand, some folks tend to think that the time you spend signing up for credit cards is hardly worth the effort.
 They think it’s a poor man’s game that ultimately leads to more losses than gains.
 Better, so they say, to focus on other more enjoyable and profitable uses of your time.
 (See also: How to Improve Your Credit Score)

 - It’s the best way to earn extra cash and perks: On the other hand, some people sign up for credit card bonuses like it was a second job.
 They track offers and only sign up for the best credit card sign-up bonuses.
 This hobby allows them to do things they otherwise could never afford.